adispen/gcp-secrets-in-cf/blog.md

 ## Cloud Function

 Now we need to actually create the function.
-How you are managing your source code doesn't really matter here since the secret manager reference is directly in the function resource.
+How you are managing your source code doesn't really matter here since the Secret Manager reference is directly in the function resource.

 ```hcl
 resource "google_cloudfunctions_function" "function" {